Perelman's W-functional and stability of K\"ahler-Ricci flow

 As in [Pe], we have the first variation of $\lambda(g)$,

 where $\text{Ric}(g)$ denotes the Ricci tensor of $g$ and $D^2f$ is the Hessian of $f$.
-It follows from (1.5) that $g$ is a critical metric of $\lambda(g)$ if and only if $g$ is a gradient shrinking Ricci soliton, i.e., the metric $g$ satisfies,
+It follows from (1.5) that $g$ is a critical metric of $\lambda(g)$ if and only if $g$ is a gradient (shrinking) Ricci soliton.
+Namely, the metric $g$ satisfies,